 - Face Masks may be required in all residence hall common spaces where physical distancing is difficult to maintain due to the number of persons in the space.

 - Face Masks are highly recommended in indoor and outdoor areas in the residence communities.
 This includes campus dining rooms and residence hall shared spaces such as community lounges, community kitchens, computer labs, study rooms, laundry rooms, etc.

 - Common areas are cleaned daily by a contracted vendor.
-In addition, cleaning protocols will be increased utilizing institutional resources.

 - Shopping Shuttle Service: Shopping shuttles to Target, Walmart or Safeway are tentatively scheduled.
 May be subject to change.

 - For in-person programs offered by University Housing and Residence Life staff, University Housing and Residence Life staff and all residents are no longer required to adhere to physical distancing or masking.
 But, University Housing and Residence Life staff may enforce in high-risk situations.

 - Virtual programs or meetings will be offered for those residents wishing to participate in residence life programming while in the comfort and safety of their own room.